-Exhibit no. Description of exhibit 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Registrant, to be in effect immediately prior to the closing of this offering 3.2 Amended and Restated Bylaws of the Registrant, to be in effect immediately prior to the closing of this offering 5.1 Opinion of Shearman & Sterling LLP 10.1 Amended and Restated Credit Agreement, dated as of August 13, 2018, by and among Intapp, Inc., Integration Appliance, Inc., Golub Capital LLC, TC Lending, LLC, and other loan parties thereto 10.2 Amendment No. 1 to Amended and Restated Credit Agreement, dated May 17, 2019 10.3+ Intapp, Inc. 2021 Omnibus Incentive Plan 10.4+ Intapp, Inc. 2021 Employee Stock Purchase Plan 10.5+ Intapp, Inc. 2021 Stock Option and Grant Plan 10.6+ Form of Restricted Stock Award Agreement (Performance-Based Conversion Award) 10.7+ Form of Non-Qualified Stock Option Award Agreement (Performance-Based Conversion Award) 10.8+ Form of Restricted Stock Award Agreement (Time-Based Conversion Award) 10.9+ Form of Non-Qualified Stock Option Award Agreement (Time-Based Conversion Award) 10.10+ Form of Restricted Stock Award Agreement (IPO Grant) 10.11+ Form of Indemnification Agreement between the Registrant and each of its Executive Officers and Directors 10.12 Form of Stockholders' Agreement 10.13 Form of Registration Rights Agreement 10.14+ Employment Agreement, dated as of December 21, 2012, by and between Integration Appliance, Inc. and John Hall 10.15+ First Amendment to Employment Agreement, dated as of June 27, 2018, by and between Integration Appliance, Inc. and John Hall 10.16+ Amended & Restated Terms of Employment dated as of July 1, 2020, by and between Integration Appliance, Inc. and Stephen Robertson 10.17+ Director Services Agreement, dated as of December 30, 2021, by and between Intapp, Inc. and Charles Moran 21.1 List of Subsidiaries 23.1 Consent of Shearman & Sterling (included in Exhibit 5.1) 23.2 Consent of Deloitte & Touche LLP 24.1 Powers of Attorney (included on the signature pages)
+Exhibit no. Description of exhibit 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Registrant, to be in effect immediately prior to the closing of this offering 3.2 Amended and Restated Bylaws of the Registrant, to be in effect immediately prior to the closing of this offering 5.1 Opinion of Shearman & Sterling LLP 10.1 Amended and Restated Credit Agreement, dated as of August 13, 2018, by and among Intapp, Inc., Integration Appliance, Inc., Golub Capital LLC, TC Lending, LLC, and other loan parties thereto 10.2 Amendment No. 1 to Amended and Restated Credit Agreement, dated May 17, 2019 10.3+ Intapp, Inc. Amended and Restated 2012 Stock Option and Grant Plan 10.4+ Intapp, Inc. 2021 Employee Stock Purchase Plan 10.5+ Intapp, Inc. 2021 Omnibus Incentive Plan 10.6+ Form of Restricted Share Unit Award Agreement under the 2021 Omnibus Incentive Plan 10.7+ Form of Performance Share Unit Award Agreement under the 2021 Omnibus Incentive Plan 10.8+ Form of Stock Option Award Agreement under the 2021 Omnibus Incentive Plan 10.9+ Form of Indemnification Agreement between the Registrant and each of its Executive Officers and Directors 10.10+ Form of Stockholders' Agreement 10.11+ Form of Registration Rights Agreement 10.12 Employment Agreement, dated as of December 21, 2012, by and between Integration Appliance, Inc. and John Hall 10.13 First Amendment to Employment Agreement, dated as of June 27, 2018, by and between Integration Appliance, Inc. and John Hall 10.14+ Amended & Restated Terms of Employment dated as of July 1, 2020, by and between Integration Appliance, Inc. and Stephen Robertson 10.15+ Employment Agreement, dated as of December 21, 2012, by and between Integration Appliance, Inc. and Thaddeus Jampol 10.16+ Director Service Agreement, dated as of December 30, 2021, by and between Intapp, Inc. and Charles Moran 21.1 List of Subsidiaries 23.1 Consent of Shearman & Sterling (included in Exhibit 5.1) 23.2 Consent of Deloitte & Touche LLP 24.1 Powers of Attorney (included on the signature pages) To be filed by an nendment.